 As you can see, COGS is an integral part of a company’s ability to profit.
 It is critical to management’s financial and strategic business decisions.

 Being a cost of doing business, cost of goods sold (COGS) is recorded as an expense on the income statement.
 So if COGS increases, net income will decrease.
 Thus creating less profit for you.
 It’s important for you to watch for changes in either direction for insight into increasing expenses, better management of vendors, or any other number of factors.
+Think of it as a wheel COGS helps to spin, interlinking with other income factors like gears to determine the distance, or income, made in the year.

 Accounting Inventory Methods and COGS

 Different inventory methods will generate different COGS.
 This is true even if companies are in the same industry.
 So it is important to keep this in mind when comparing companies.
-You need to know the inventory valuation method and differences they create.
+You need to know the inventory valuation method and the differences they create.

 There are three generally accepted methods of valuing inventory.
 The value of the cost of goods sold (COGS) depends on the changing costs of materials and labor along with which method a company adopted.